nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Format:

-- `edit task TASK_INDEX -n TASK_NAME -a ASSIGNEES -d DEADLINE`
+- `edit task TASK_INDEX -n "TASK_NAME" -a ASSIGNEE_INDEX -d "DEADLINE"`

 Examples:

-* `edit task 1 -n "Merge PR" -a "Alex Yeoh" -d "2023-12-12 23:59""` will edit the first task in the current team's task list, setting the name as "Merge PR", assignee as "Alex Yeoh" and deadline as "2023-12-12 23:59".
+* `edit task 1 -n "Merge PR" -a 1 -d "02-Dec-2022 23:59"` will edit the first task in the current team's task list, setting the name as "Merge PR", setting the assignee as the first member in the team list and deadline as "02-Dec-2022 23:59".
+* `edit task 1 -n "Update UG" -d "02-Dec-2022 23:59"` will edit the first task in the current team's task list, setting the name as "Update UG" and changing the deadline as "02-Dec-2022 23:59".
+The assignees are not changed in this case.

 ### Assign task to team member: `assign task`